 I’ll be the first to admit that I love a good night of Karaoke.
-It’s fun to let lose, have a laugh as you and your friends butcher a good tune, and for me, it’s one step closer to my secret dream of becoming a rock star.
+It’s fun to let loose and have a laugh as you and your friends butcher a good tune.
+For me, it’s one step closer to my secret dream of becoming a rock star.

 Although some dread the thought of getting up in front of a crowd and singing a popular song, recent research has shown that there may be some health benefits to getting together with friends for karaoke and even a few cocktails.

 Singing (on or off key) involves deep breathing which is good for the nervous system and also burns calories.
 Livestrong.com states that, “A person weighing 150 pounds will burn approximately 100 calories singing for an hour while sitting down, and a 200-pound individual will burn about 140 calories.”
 If singing while standing, calories burned increase to 140 and 180, respectively.
 If you move while singing, whether playing an instrument, dancing or acting on stage, even more calories will be burned, depending on the intensity of the movement.

 According to a study from Japan, drinking and singing with friends helps to reduce heart disease and strokes.
 Researchers found that moderate drinking in a social environment combined with singing improved cardiovascular health and helped to relieve stress.